Going Beyond The Possible Is Where Wisdom Is Found

 If you can find a mentor that you think is a really wise person, (like Jesus) and ask yourself that question before you take action, wisdom will show up in your actions.

-I think that imagination comes into play with Tennyson’s observation that wisdom lingers.
-If we take what we now know and play with it down the pathways of imagination, not only will wisdom be revealed, we have the opportunity to increase the knowledge with new discoveries.
+I think that imagination comes into play with Tennyson’s observation that “knowledge comes, but wisdom lingers”.
+If you take what you now know and play with it down the pathways of imagination, not only will wisdom be revealed, you have the opportunity to increase the knowledge with new discoveries.
 This is where I think that some of the modern day inventions came down from the last century.

 A writer dreamed up something fantastic for his story line.
 Maybe it was Captain Nemo and the submarine and the deep sea divers.
 Then a scientist read that story and said, “I think I can invent something like that”.
 So they started experimenting and through trial and error came up with something.
 It wasn’t yet what he really wanted, but it was a first step.

 Other brilliant minds got involved and we ended up with all kinds of inventions for moving through the seas and exploring the deeps.
 But it all began in the mind of someone who was using his imagination for a story to tell.

 “It’s not what you look at that matters, it’s what you see” – Henry David Thoreau

 So learn something new everyday.
 Use your imagination, be curious and see what pathways it leads you down.
 Be adventurous, always seek out the “why”.
 Miracles will happen if you use your energy to bring your dreams into reality.
 Live your life fully into the possibilities of “What if?” and “Why not?”.
 Remember that you are made of stardust and shine brightly.